 - 'Teilleistung' T-BGU-106839 with examination of other type according to § 4 Par.
-2 No. 3
+2 No. 3 details about the learning control see at the 'Teilleistung'

 Students are able to work on an interdisciplinary, water-related project using scientific methods.
 They can, with guidance, plan, structure, prepare, conduct, and document a study.
 They are able to select appropriate methods for the solution of the given problem.